This project aims to identify where research and practice need to go next in supporting the wellbeing of people with a terminal diagnosis.

 Modern advances in palliative care have made it possible for people who are approaching the end of their life to keep on working, and employers are expanding their thinking about inclusive culture and practice to support this group of people.

-What will we do?
+What did we do?

-In this project we are working with Marie Curie to learn more about what works in this area.
+We worked with Marie Curie to learn more about what works in this area.